mpictor/bazel-amd64-crosstool/README.md

 ## Compiling the compiler ##

-__Included for completeness.__ You should download the tarball from TODO instead.
+__Included for completeness.__ Bazel will download the tarball to its cache.

 The config file here works with crosstool-ng rev d7eed4ee52a793.
 I cannot guarantee that it will work with other versions.